3.1: Explanatory and Response Variables

 Did I get this?

-In each of the following three problems, you are presented with a brief description of a study involving two variables.
+In the following three problem, you are presented with a brief description of a study involving two variables.
 Based on the role-type classification of the two variables, you are asked to determine which of the four cases represents the data structure of the problem.

 For your convenience, here again is the role-type classification table: